sunisho/shomediablog/content/post/india2016.md

 <img src="/blog/img/mysore.jpg">
 </center>

 From Chennai I took an overnight sleeper train to Mysore.
 As soon as I stepped foot off of the station, I knew I would like this city.
-The air felt clearer, the streets less congested, and the and the people much warmer to their fellow passerbys.
+The air felt clearer, the streets less congested, and the people much warmer to their fellow passerbys.
 That soul that was missing from Chennai was vibrant and loud in Mysore.
 Though I only spent three days, I knew I could easily spend three months.
-I stayed at a hostel called Sonder northwest of the city center.
+I stayed at a hostel called <a href="http://www.sonderhostel.com/" target="blank">Sonder</a> northwest of the city center.
 I made fast friends with most of the hostel guests, and in particular connected really well with one of the volunteers, Brina, that had been working there for the past month.
-I went running around a beautiful lake just a mile away, saw the sun set from a temple on the nearby overlooking hill, visited the Mysore Palace and the Gardens, ate a fair share of classic South Indian fare (the open benne dosa at the nearby Dosa Point was one of my favorite meals I had my entire trip), picked up 2.5 kilograms of the highly popular sweet Mysore Pak, rode shotgun in a rickshaw, and still managed to get several hours of rest & relaxation.
+Brina and I went running around a beautiful lake just a mile away to join in on <a href="http://www.ubakaurwanda.org/" target="blank">Ubaka U Rwanda</a>'s annual Rafiki Run.
+I also saw the sun set from a temple on the nearby overlooking hill, visited the Mysore Palace and the Gardens, ate a fair share of classic South Indian fare (the open benne dosa at the nearby Dosa Point was one of my favorite meals I had my entire trip), picked up 2.5 kilograms of the highly popular sweet Mysore Pak, rode shotgun in a rickshaw, and still managed to get several hours of rest & relaxation.

 <center>
 <img src="/blog/img/mysore-rickshaw.jpg" width="560" style="padding:5px;">